 Men, there is an eternal difference between the person who is apologetic about his sin and the person who is repentant about his sin.
 One will send you to hell while the other won’t.
 The word repent means: To turn away from.

 So, I have a question for you.
 If you’re continuing to look at pornography week after week and month after month have you truly turned away from your sin?
 The answer is no. Your repentance is in fact, a mere apology.
-You are sorry, shameful and even guilty of your sin but you are not repentant.
-In fact, you actually love your sin.
+The truth is, you don’t hate your sin.
+In fact, you love your sin.
 You love pornography.
 Yes, you hate how it makes you feel.
 You hate the shame and guilt that it brings.
 You hate hiding it from others.
 But you love pornography!
 You love porn more than you love Christ!
 If you loved Christ more than porn than you would choose Christ over porn.
+Until you hate your sin and truly give your life to Christ (Galatians 2:20) you will not break this bondage.

 Let me illustrate it another way.
 There’s a difference between the man who walks a hundred miles, slips into a mud puddle, gets up, wipes the mud off his clothes and continues moving forward; and the man who walks a hundred miles, slips into a mud puddle, pulls out his beach towel, stays at the muddle puddle (because he loves the mud), and willingly jumps back into the mud over and over again.

 Christian, how many unrepentant sinners are in Heaven?
 According to Paul, there’s zero.
 Now you might add, “But doesn’t Paul also tell us, ‘There is now no condemnation to those who are in Christ Jesus?'”
 Yes, as a matter of fact, he does.
 But let’s look at the second part of that verse—the part everyone seems to leave out.